bitmakerla/estela/docs/bitmaker_cli/quickstart.md

 ```

 ## Basic Usage
-To start using the Bitmaker CLI with Bitmaker Cloud, first you need to login:
+To start using the Bitmaker CLI with Bitmaker Cloud, first, you need to log in:

 ```bash
 $ bitmaker login